Cogent Raises $42M Series A - Read more here

 Key takeaway: detection is commoditizing; execution is the bottleneck

-Models can propose patches in minutes.
+AI Models can propose patches in minutes.
 Enterprises still spend weeks coordinating owners, change windows, exceptions, and verification.
 As AI makes finding issues cheaper and faster, the constraint shifts to the one thing most tools don’t solve: reliably driving remediation to verified closure across messy, real-world systems.

 That’s why Cogent exists: to be the AI execution layer that captures context and takes action across the entire security lifecycle, moving from discovery to verified closure.